rust-lang/reference/src/items/enumerations.md

 opaque reference to this discriminant can be obtained with the [`mem::discriminant`] function.

-## Custom Discriminant Values for Field-Less Enumerations
+## Custom Discriminant Values for Fieldless Enumerations

 If there is no data attached to *any* of the variants of an enumeration, then the discriminant can be directly chosen and accessed.